secretstartups/handbook/paid-time-off/index.html.md

 To subscribe or unsubscribe, follow the below instructions and [see an associated screenshot](/images/handbook/people-group/gitlab-slack-pto-ninja-reminder.jpg).

-* Visit `Apps` in the menu bar within Slack, and search for or select PTO Ninja
+* Visit `Apps` in the menu bar within Slack, and search for or select PTO by Roots
 * Select `Profile` from the dropdown
 * Beneath your name and profile, you'll see a line that says "Send me a monthly reminder about taking time off."
 Click the **Subscribe** button to trigger the notification, which will begin on the first *working* day (e.g. not a weekend or a public holiday) in the month following your subscription.
-* To unsubscribe, revisit PTO Ninja within Slack Apps and click the button that says **Unsubscribe**.
+* To unsubscribe, revisit PTO by Roots within Slack Apps and click the button that says **Unsubscribe**.

 ##### Checking "Who's Out?"

 Considering GitLab has a [no ask](/handbook/paid-time-off/#a-gitlab-team-members-guide-to-time-off) time off policy, it can be helpful to know who else on your team is out of office prior to requesting time.
 In order to see who is out of your team, follow the steps below:

-* Go to the PTO Ninja application in Slack
+* Go to the PTO by Roots application in Slack
 * In the `Home` section, select `Who's Out?` from the dropdown list
 * Click `new search` to view who is out by `#channel`, `@usergroup`, or `@username`

-#### Requesting and documenting new PTO Ninja features
+#### Requesting and documenting new PTO by Roots features

-You can request a new PTO Ninja feature by using the aforementioned `/ninja feedback` command in Slack.
-If you receive feedback from the PTO Ninja team, or a new feature is implemented, please document the discussion in [this GitLab issue](https://gitlab.com/gitlab-com/people-group/General/issues/285).
+You can request a new PTO by Roots feature by using the aforementioned `/pto-roots feedback` command in Slack.
+If you receive feedback from the PTO by Roots team, or a new feature is implemented, please document the discussion in [this GitLab issue](https://gitlab.com/gitlab-com/people-group/General/issues/285).
 You can also create an issue in the [People Group general project](https://gitlab.com/gitlab-com/people-group/General) and ping CEO Kevin Corliss `@pto-ninja` and CTO Doug Franklin `@doug17` for review.

 ### Management’s Role in Paid Time Off